devicarus/grabbit/README.md

 - [ffmpeg](https://ffmpeg.org/download.html) (optional, video downloads *may* not work properly without it)

 ## ❓ FAQ

 ### Grabbit is only downloading the latest ~1k saved posts
 Reddit's API only allows access to the latest circa 1000 saved posts.\
 To download all saved posts, you can [request your Reddit data](https://www.reddit.com/settings/data-request) and use the `--csv` option with the exported CSV file.

+### What does Grabbit download?
+Grabbit downloads (*or at least tries to*) all media from saved posts, including images and videos, as well as metadata such as title, author's username and text if there is any.\
+Grabbit **does not** download comments.\
+Grabbit **is not** intended for backing up entire subreddits or other users' profiles.